 Regulation & Policy Research Associate

 Her career began in the nuclear sector working on PWR, SMR, AGR and RBMK.
-She subsequently gained extensive experience of safety and dependability cases in other safety-critical industries including defence, rail, aviation, autonomous vehicles and process (oil & gas / chempharma / biotech).
+She subsequently gained extensive experience of safety and dependability cases in other safety-critical industries including defence, rail, aviation, autonomous vehicles and process (oil & gas / chem-pharma / biotech).
 In recent years she has provided support to a wide range of rail projects in the UK, Australia, North America and the Middle East, COMAH sites in the UK & Ireland, and peer reviews for ITER (international nuclear fusion project).
-She has also been a visiting lecturer at UCL.
+She has worked in a number of INSA and ISA roles.

-She is currently a member of the IAM’s ‘hot topic’ Resilience Steering Group, having previously involved with development of IAM Subject-Specific Guidelines (SSGs), including Reliability Engineering, Contingency Planning & Resilience, Systems Engineering and Fault & Incident Response.
-She also reviews papers for other organisations such as the Energy Institute, ORR and others, and conference submissions for INCOSE.
-She previously contributed to UK rail guidance on engineering safety management and advised on the update of the COMAH Safety Regulations and CDOIF ERA.
+She is currently a member of the IAM’s ‘hot topic’ Resilience Steering Group, having previously been involved with the development of Subject-Specific Guidelines (SSGs) for the IAM, including Reliability Engineering, Contingency Planning & Resilience, Systems Engineering and Fault & Incident Response.
+She also reviews papers for other organisations such as the Energy Institute, ORR, Law Commission, others, and conference submissions for INCOSE.
+She previously contributed to the UK railway sector’s guidance on engineering safety management and advised on the update of the COMAH Safety Regulations and CDOIF ERA.

 Wendy’s current research project is on fusion plants, specifically addressing a “standards vacuum”, with the objective of developing a set of high-level design safety guidelines, also covering security and environmental protection.
 The new guidelines will help designers, safety case developers and regulators (and future operators and maintainers) better understand the goals that are appropriate for commercial fusion power plants.